wp-plugins/wp-members/readme.txt

 * Changed [wp-members page="user-profile"] shortcode to [wpmem_profile] (old shortcode will still work).
 * Removed redirect parameter from register shortcode in shortcode menu.
 * Removed kubrick stylesheet from selector (still packaged with download, shows as custom url if used).
+* Changed all _update_ functions in install package to _upgrade_.
+* Fixes an issue with PayPal extension where users may be set to pending if moderated registration is enabled after the user already has an expiration date.
+* Update wpmem_do_sidebar to use use add_query_arg() if on a search query.

 = 3.0.9 =